-The committee comprises independent non-executive directors Prof. Fatima Abrahams (chairperson), Dr Penny Moumakwa and David Nurek, and executive director and CEO Bertina Engelbrecht.
+The committee comprises independent non-executive directors Nomgando Matyumza (chairperson), Dr Penelope Osiris (née Moumakwa) and David Nurek, and executive director and CEO Bertina Engelbrecht.
 The non-executive directors who serve on the committee are nominated and appointed by the board; the CEO is an ex officio member of the committee.